 If you are reading this, there is a good chance you are somewhere in the hardest stretch of caregiving, the long stretch where the home plan that was working six months ago is no longer working.
 Wandering.
 Sundowning.
 Medication confusion.
 Getting lost on a familiar street.
 A grandchild who is afraid.
 The exhaustion that comes from sleeping with one eye open.

 Memory care is the level of care between assisted living and a nursing home, designed specifically for people with moderate-to-late-stage dementia.
-In Tennessee in 2026 it typically runs $5,500 to $7,000 per month for purpose-built dementia communities, with several distinct paths to help cover the cost.
+In Tennessee it is priced between those two levels: above the state's assisted-living median of about $5,595 a month and well below nursing-home rates of about $9,429 to $10,038 a month, with several distinct paths to help cover the cost.
 This guide walks through what memory care actually is in Tennessee, what it costs, how TennCare CHOICES and VA Aid & Attendance help pay, the three stages of dementia and the care setting that fits each, the legal-prep package every Tennessee family should put in place early, and how to evaluate a memory-care facility before you sign a contract.

 What Memory Care Is, and What It Isn't